Crate globalsearch

 Depending on your choice of local solver, you might need to implement the gradient and hessian methods.
 Learn more about the local solver configuration in the argmin docs or the LocalSolverType.

-🔴 Note: Variable bounds are only used in the scatter search phase of the algorithm.
+🔴 Note: If using a solver that isn’t COBYLA, variable bounds are only used in the scatter search phase of the algorithm.
 The local solver is unconstrained (See argmin issue #137) and therefor can return solutions out of bounds.
+You can use OQNLP’s exclude_out_of_bounds method to handle this if needed.

 2. Set OQNLP parameters